-Note – No tripods are allowed in any of the museums.
+Travel Tip: No tripods are allowed in any of the museums in Istanbul.

 You can get lost for hours just wandering the alleyways of the Grand Bazaar.
-Practise your haggling skills as there are certainly some bargains to be had.
+The Grand bazaar is not as authentic as bazaars in Eastern Turkey such as Sanliurfa or Mardin but it gives you a good feel for what once was.
+Practise your haggling skills as there are certainly some bargains to pick up.

 There are many rooftop restaurants on which to enjoy a meal and a drink in Sultanahmet.
 Some offer better views of the Bosphorus and some better views of Hagia Sofia and the Blue Mosque.